This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Ticks lurk everywhere in your garden as well as out in nature.
 When bitten by a tick, removal, observation of the bite, and monitoring the victim for symptoms of tick-transmitted diseases is most important.

 Use tick repellents to protect your pets, yourself, and your family from ticks.
-Even though there is no 100% guarantee of keeping ticks at bay, effective tick control reduces the risk of tick infestation and tick bite.
+Even though there is no 100% guaranty of keeping ticks at bay, effective tick control reduces the risk of tick infestation and tick bite.
 But when bitten you need to know what symptoms to look for and when to worry about a tick bite.

 References: